 Learning Area (Counts towards the Humanities Requirement)

 The skills that students develop in this study are transferable to any higher education course or vocational education and training program.
+Students undertaking this subject need to be strong students with an academic focus.

 The skills that students develop in this study are directly transferable to the VCE Extended Investigations subject.